dhobbs6/Final_Project/README.md

 ### Roles:

-#### Kristina: Tasked with creating the readme and creating a Randome Forest model.
+#### Kristina: Tasked with creating the readme and creating a Randome Forest model.Once the dataset was clean, I focused on deciding which columns needed to be dropped or processed numerically.
+Once that was done, I created an initial random forest model.
+This initial attempt had a 97% accuracy rate, and I will continue to utilize different variables to see how that affects the model's results.
 #### CC: Visualization work and readme editing.
 #### Karina: Tasked with creating a Logistic Regression model.
 Using the clean dataset, I wanted to see the logistic regression model comparing the average vote and duration.
 There ended up being a low balanced accuracy score, being 56.8%.
 I further investigated which other values would contribute in yeilding a higher balanced accuracy score.
 I then changed to the humor, rhythm, effort, tention, and erotism and got a balanced accuracy score of 70.0%.
 I will continue to investigate which values would contribute to a higher balanced accuracy score.
 #### Group: Undecided specifics of visualization work.